pca2/bootcamp/javascript_2.md

 and inheritance?

-Let's say you want to create a new object, fido.
+Let's say you create a new object, fido:
 ```javascript
 var fido = {
   name: "fido",
   barkCount: 0
 };
 ```
-Let's say you want to create another one.
+You like having fido around so much you decide to create another very similiar object, lassie:
 ```javascript
 var lassie = {
   name: "lassie",